AlbertaSat/vimba-rs/README.md

    `/opt/Vimba_5_0/VimbaImageTransform/DynamicLib/x86_64bit`, and bakes an `-Wl,-rpath` for those same directories into the built binaries — so `LD_LIBRARY_PATH` does not need to be set to run binaries built from this crate.

+NOTE: always hit the ex3_software repo with a `git submodule init; git submodule update` to be on the correct branch for the git submodule repos

 Example:
 ```